LouisCE/warrior-path/README.md

 - **Icons are spaced** for touch accessibility.
 - Styled with **hover effects** in keeping with the rest of the UI.

+## 404 Page

+A custom 404 error page has been implemented to handle broken or mistyped URLs gracefully.

+- Displays a **clear error message**.
+- Includes a **5-second redirect** to the homepage.
+- Also features a **home icon** for immediate manual return.